Permanent Vision Correction

 Everyone considering laser eye surgery needs to have a comprehensive eye exam and consultation.
 We need to take a detailed look at your eyes and understand your health history and lifestyle needs in order to help you achieve the best possible outcome.

-We’ll also be sure to discuss your expectations for the surgery.
-Many people achieve 20/20 vision after their procedure, but some may still need glasses or contact lenses post-surgery.
+We'll also be sure to discuss your expectations for the surgery.
+Many people achieve 20/20 vision after their procedure, but there are certainly people who need glasses or contact lenses post-surgery.
 But, surgery almost always decreases reliance on corrective lenses.

 Here are a few other considerations for surgery: